trailblazing/tute/README.md

 **Tute** <= **mytetra_webengine** <= **MyTetra** -- Thanks to MyTetra

-Tute aims to provide some basic components of personal knowledge management in an free/libre, open source and decentralized way.
+Tute aims to provide some basic components of personal knowledge management in a free/libre, open source and decentralized way.

 Currently,